em360tech image

 Instead, they document their findings, explain the risks, and suggest ways organisations can patch things up to prevent cyber attacks and keep crucial data safe.

-Today many large organisations and governments rely on teams of skilled, ethical hackers to bolster their cybersecurity defences and uncover potential vulnerabilities within their systems.
+Today many large organisations and governments rely on teams of the best and most skilled ethical hackers to bolster their cybersecurity defences and uncover potential vulnerabilities within their systems.
 These professionals work to identify weaknesses before malicious actors can exploit them.

 Who is the best hacker in the world?

-In this list, we’re counting down ten of the best hackers in the world, exploring how each of them worked their way to stand amongst the most famous hackers in history.
+In this list, we’re counting down ten of the best hackers in the world, exploring how each of them worked their way to stand amongst the most famous hackers in history

 Marc Rogers